The Oucher: A Summary

 Number scale

-The following is an example of how to explain the number scale.
+The following is an example of how to explain the number scale to older children (~8-12 years old).

-The pain score for the number scale is the exact number from 0-10 that the child gives you.
+The pain score for the number scale is the exact number from 0-10 (for example, 1, 2, 3, and 4) that the child gives you.

 What does the score mean?
 How should it be used?

-The person who has the pain is the expert or the one who know best how the pain feels.
+The person who has the pain is the expert or the one who knows best how the pain feels.
+It’s the child who must do the rating.
 The OUCHER score gives parents, teachers, nurses, doctors and others some idea of how much pain the child is feeling.
-OUCHER scores can be used as a means to see whether or not certain actions used to relieve pain, such as rest, applying heat or cold, eating or drinking, and medicine make a difference in how much pain the child feels.
+OUCHER scores can be used to see whether or not certain actions used to relieve pain, such as rest, applying heat or cold, eating or drinking, and medicine make a difference in how much pain the child feels.
 OUCHER scores can be recorded over a period of hours or days and would be useful information to share with nurses and doctors.

-Remember, OUCHER scores only communicate how much pain the child is feeling.
-Other observations, such a changes in activity, location of the pain, what it feels like, and how long it lasts are also important.
-If you are concerned about the children pain, you should contact your health care provider.
+Remember, the child’s OUCHER scores only communicate how much pain the child is feeling.
+Other observations, such as changes in activity, location of the pain, what it feels like, and how long it lasts are also important.